emtseng/Cornell-Conversational-Analysis-Toolkit/datasets/friends-corpus/README.md

 # Friends Dataset

 A collection of all the conversations that occurred over 10 seasons of <i>Friends</i>, parsed into ConvoKit format.
+Across the 10 seasons there are 236 episodes, 3,107 scenes, 61,309 utterances making for a rich dataset.

 ## Dataset Details